 We're blessed to have incredible people at Schoolhouse.
 Unique, wise, daring and vibrant souls who make coming into work feel, well, a lot less like work.
 When we interact with customers, sometimes people are surprised to hear that we have actual brick-and-mortar stores as opposed to only being an online shop.
-Conversely, some people are surprised to hear that we only have two stores: our first and flagship shop in Portland and then our East Coast outpost in New York - the assumption being that we're much bigger than we actually are.
+Conversely, some people are surprised to hear that we only have two stores - the assumption being that we're much bigger than we actually are.

 The truth is, we're extremely thoughtful about our stores.
 It's a much-welcome opportunity to meet and chat with people face-to-face and our analog selves are always grateful.
 Plus, nothing beats seeing and feeling our products in-hand.
 There's that quality aspect that just can't be properly conveyed in a pixel-only format.
 Here we wanted to introduce you to the talented folks behind our beloved PDX & NYC stores.

 They are the ones warmly welcoming you in the door; the curators and vintage-hunters; the ones who know just about everything and are always going above and beyond to help.
 First up is our store manager Michael, who moved from Portland to run our NYC store.
 A complete gem of a human being, he is rich in style (note: the sweater), knowledge and even more so in kindness.

 Hi Michael!
 To start off, will you tell us how long you've been at Schoolhouse?